CROSSING LATINIDADES TEAM

-María de los Ángeles Torres is LAS Distinguished Professor of Latin American and Latino Studies at the University of Illinois in Chicago and Principal investigator/Director of the IUPLR/UIC Mellon Fellowship Program.
+María de los Ángeles Torres is University Distinguished Professor of Latin American and Latino Studies at the University of Illinois Chicago and former Principal investigator/Director of the IUPLR/UIC Mellon Fellowship Program.
 She received her PhD from the University of Michigan, Ann Arbor.
 She taught political science at DePaul University in Chicago from 1987 to 2005 and was faculty associate at the University of Notre Dame's Institute for Latino Studies, 2000-2001 and a research fellow at Chapin Hall, University of Chicago 2002.
 She is the former Executive Director of the Inter-University Program for Latino Research (2013-2018).
-Dr. Torres is the author of two books, The Lost Apple: Operation Pedro Pan, Cuban Children in the US and the Promise of a Better Future (Boston: Beacon Press, 2004) and In the Land of Mirrors: The Politics of Cuban Exiles in the United States (Ann Arbor: University of Michigan Press, 1999).
+Dr. Torres is the author of three books, Democracy and Time in Cuban Thought: The Elusive Present (University of Florida Press, 2024); The Lost Apple: Operation Pedro Pan, Cuban Children in the US and the Promise of a Better Future (Boston: Beacon Press, 2004); In the Land of Mirrors: The Politics of Cuban Exiles in the United States (Ann Arbor: University of Michigan Press, 1999).
 She is co-author of Citizens in the Present: Youth Civic Engagement in the Americas (University of Illinois Press, 2013).
 In addition, she has edited By Heart/De Memoria: Cuban Women's Journeys In and Out of Exile (Philadelphia: Temple University, 2002), and co-edited Global Cities and Immigrants: A Comparative Study of Chicago and Madrid, (Peter Lang, 2015), and Borderless Borders: Latinos, Latin American and the Paradoxes of Interdependence (Philadelphia: Temple University Press, 1998).
 Dr. Torres has published chapters and essays on issues of diversity, US/Cuba relations, and immigration.
-Currently she is completing the book manuscript titled, The Elusive Present: Democracy's Time in Cuban Thought.

 Managing Director

-Olga U. Herrera is an art historian, independent curator, and a visiting scholar in the Department of Latin American and Latino Studies Program at the University of Illinois at Chicago.
-She previously served as director of the Inter-University Program for Latino Research (IUPLR) Washington Office and held positions at the University of Notre Dame, and the Smithsonian Institution.
-While at IUPLR she was director of the Summer Institute for Latino Public Policy (2005-2013) and was involved in hemispheric and national research humanities initiatives in Latino Studies including the organization of the biennial conferences Siglo XXI and Latino Art Now!
-Dr. Herrera is the author of Toward the Preservation of a Heritage: Latin American and Latino Art in the Midwestern United States (ILS, University of Notre Dame, 2008); American Interventions and Modern Art in South America (University Press of Florida, 2017; 2019) winner of the 2018 SECAC Award for Excellence in Scholarly Research and Publication; and editor of Scherezade García: From This Side of the Atlantic (AMA, 2020), and iliana emilia García: The Reason/The Object/The Word (AMA, 2020).
-She co-edited the special issue of the Diálogo on Latin American and Latino Art (spring 2017).
-Her essays and interviews have appeared in publications of the International Center of the Art of the Americas at the Museum of Fine Arts- Houston, the Archives of American Art Journal, MIT ARTMargins, Diálogo, Public Art Dialogue, Asian Diasporic Visual Cultures of the Americas, and others.
-Her latest book project explores the relationship between multinational corporations and modern art at mid-century.
+Olga U. Herrera is an art historianand affiliated faculty in the Department of Latin American and Latino Studies Program at the University of Illinois Chicago.
+Dr. Herrera previously served as director of the Inter-University Program for Latino Research (IUPLR) Washington Office and held positions at the University of Notre Dame and the Smithsonian Institution.
+She is the author of Toward the Preservation of a Heritage: Latin American and Latino Art in the Midwestern United States (ILS, University of Notre Dame, 2008); American Interventions and Modern Art in South America (University Press of Florida, 2017; 2019) winner of the 2018 SECAC Award for Excellence in Scholarly Research and Publication; and editor of Scherezade García: From This Side of the Atlantic (AMA, 2020); iliana emilia García: The Reason/The Object/The Word (AMA, 2020); and Maria Luisa Pacheco: Geographies of Abstraction (AMA, 2025).
+Her essays and interviews have appeared in publications of the ICAA-MFAH, Archives of American Art Journal, MIT ARTMargins, Diálogo, Public Art Dialogue, Asian Diasporic Visual Cultures of the Americas, and others.
 She holds a Ph.D. in Latin American modern and contemporary art history and theories of globalization from George Mason University.

-Frida Sanchez Vega is a doctoral candidate in the English department at the University of Illinois at Chicago, focusing on rhetorical studies.
-She was a Mellon Grant Crossing Latinidades fellow (2022-2023).
+Frida Sanchez Vega is a doctoral candidate in the English department at the University of Illinois Chicago, focusing on rhetorical studies.
+She was a Crossing Latinidades Mellon Fellow in 2022-23.
 Her academic research includes ethnography of asylum seekers at the U.S.- Mexico border while analyzing citizenship and the birth of the nation-state through the lenses of critical rhetoric and immigration rhetoric.
 She aims to expand the rhetorical understanding of immigration, refugees, and the citizen/non-citizen dynamic.

 Advisory Committee